publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s403.md

     Amendment by section 101(d)–(g) of act Aug.
 1, 1956, applicable with respect to monthly benefits under [section 402 of this title][/us/usc/t42/s402] for months after December 1956, but only on the basis of an application filed after September 1956, see section 101(h) of act Aug.
 1, 1956, set out as a note under [section 402 of this title][/us/usc/t42/s402].

     [Act Aug.
 1, 1956, ch.
-836][/us/act/1956-08-01/ch836], title I, § 107(a), [70 Stat.
+836, title I][/us/act/1956-08-01/ch836/tI], § 107(a), [70 Stat.
 829][/us/stat/70/829], provided that the amendment made by that section is applicable in the case of monthly benefits under this subchapter for months in any taxable year (of the individual entitled to such benefits) beginning after 1954.

 Act Aug.
 1, 1956,ch.
 836, title I, § 112(c), [70 Stat.
 831][/us/stat/70/831], provided that: